Application deadline

 Credits and costs

-Gain the Knowledge You Need to Succeed in the Additive Manufacturing Field
+Gain the Skills You Need to Succeed in the Additive Manufacturing Field

-- apply foundational knowledge, critical thinking, problem-solving, and creativity in the uses of additive manufacturing across multiple industries
+• Apply foundational knowledge, critical thinking, problem-solving, and creativity in the uses of additive manufacturing and rapid prototyping across industries.

-- identify the barriers to industry adoption faced by additive manufacturing technologies
+• Identify the barriers to industry adoption associated with additive manufacturing technologies and projects.

 Required Courses (select 12 credits)